jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2.markdown

 {% endhighlight %}

 {% highlight shell %}
-2020-11-07T18:30:38.656+0000 I  ACCESS   [main] permissions on /var/secrets/replica.key are too open{% endhighlight %}
+2020-11-07T18:30:38.656+0000 I  ACCESS   [main] permissions on /var/secrets/replica.key are too open
+{% endhighlight %}

 Although, initially you could think that the problem can be fixed by using the `defaultMode` field of the Secret Volume declaration, it cannot (as of K8s 1.18 and mongoDB 4.2.6).
-There is another solution which implies running an initialization container that just copies the required files with the proper permissions to a new Volume.
+There is another solution which implies running a Pod initialization container that just copies the required files with the proper permissions to a new Volume that will be the one consumed by the mongoDB container.

 {% highlight yaml %}
 {% include mongo/k8s/examples/secured-mongo-2.yaml %}
 {% endhighlight %}

 {% include remember.markdown content="." %}

+The next step is connecting to our cluster through the mongoDB shell and configure the Replica Set.
+Now we need to make use of the root user and pass previously configured as env vars.

+{% highlight shell %}
+kkubectl run tm-mongo-pod --namespace=sec-datastores -it --image=mongo:4.2.6 --restart=Never --rm=true -- mongo -u jmcf -p Lqyr8CvuWsuoSFCN mongo-db-statefulset-0.mongo-db-replica/admin
+{% endhighlight %}

+{% include remember.markdown content="So far we have not configured TLS so our DB connection will be through an insecure channel." %}

+After checking that we can make an authenticated connection we can execute the Replica Set configuration script and check that our replication is working properly using the replica key provided.
+Now we are ensuring that the members of our Replica Set can only receive data from parties that know the shared secret (the replica key).

 ## Setting up the TLS layer